beancount/docs/docs/beancount_v3.md

 A few core tasks related to P/L and trading still need to be implemented.

 -   **Trade list.** A problem that I've really been wanting to solve for a very long time but never found the time for is to save crumbs from the booking process so that a correct list of trade pairs could be easily extracted from the list of directives.
-I wrote some notes [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/TODO#auto-link-booking-transactions) and [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/TODO#link-trades) a long time ago.
+I wrote some notes [<u>here</u>](https://github.com/beancount/beancount/blob/master/TODO#auto-link-booking-transactions) and [<u>here</u>](https://github.com/beancount/beancount/blob/master/TODO#link-trades) a long time ago.
 Essentially, for each booked reduction, insert a reference to the corresponding augmenting posting.
 I've prototyped this as metadata but it should be made something more official.
 A single linear scan can pick up these references, build a mapping and recover the (buy, sell) pairs to produce a table of trades.
-There's a precedent I [<span class="underline">once wrote in a plugin</span>](https://github.com/beancount/beancount/blob/master/beancount/plugins/book_conversions.py).
+There's a precedent I [<u>once wrote in a plugin</u>](https://github.com/beancount/beancount/blob/master/beancount/plugins/book_conversions.py).

 <!-- -->

     Needless to say, producing a list of trades is a pretty basic function that Beancount does not provide out of the box today; it really should.
 Right now users write their own scripts.
 This needs to be supported out-of-the-box.

--   **Harmonize balance and gains validation.** Checking that transactions balance and that income from gains balance with a transaction's prices (the [<span class="underline">sellgains</span>](https://github.com/beancount/beancount/blob/master/beancount/plugins/sellgains.py) plugin) are done in completely separate places.
+-   **Harmonize balance and gains validation.** Checking that transactions balance and that income from gains balance with a transaction's prices (the [<u>sellgains</u>](https://github.com/beancount/beancount/blob/master/beancount/plugins/sellgains.py) plugin) are done in completely separate places.
 Those two codes occupy similar roles, and should be implemented next to each other.

 -   **Commissions in P/L.** Properly counting profits & losses by taking off the fraction of buying commission of an original lot and the selling commission into account is not possible at the moment.
 I think it could be done with a plugin that moves some of the (computed) income leg into a separate negative income account to do this properly for reporting purposes.

 ### Self-Reductions<a id="self-reductions"></a>

 Currently the application of reductions operates on the inventory preceding the transaction.
-This prevents the common case of self-reductions, and both I and some users have come across this problem before, e.g. [<span class="underline">this recent thread</span>](https://groups.google.com/d/msgid/beancount/aa5b7b54-9bd1-4308-b872-7d3e52b1ef71n%40googlegroups.com?utm_medium=email&utm_source=footer) ([<span class="underline">ticket</span>](https://github.com/beancount/beancount/issues/602)).
+This prevents the common case of self-reductions, and both I and some users have come across this problem before, e.g. [<u>this recent thread</u>](https://groups.google.com/d/msgid/beancount/aa5b7b54-9bd1-4308-b872-7d3e52b1ef71n%40googlegroups.com?utm_medium=email&utm_source=footer) ([<u>ticket</u>](https://github.com/beancount/beancount/issues/602)).
 This comes off as unintuitive to some users and ought to have a better solution than requiring splitting of transactions.

 Since we're rewriting the booking code entirely in v3, contemplate a new definition that would provide a well-defined behavior in this case.
 I remember from prior experiments attempting to implement this that it wasn't a trivial thing to define.
 Revisit.
 This would be a nice improvement.

 ### Stock Splits<a id="stock-splits"></a>

 Some discussion and perhaps a strategy for handling stock splits should be devised in v3.
 Right now, Beancount ignores the issue.
 At the minimum this could be just adding the information to the price database.
-See [<span class="underline">this document</span>](http://furius.ca/beancount/doc/proposal-split) for more details.
+See [<u>this document</u>](http://furius.ca/beancount/doc/proposal-split) for more details.

 ### Multipliers<a id="multipliers"></a>